Dalkeith in Stormont, Dundas & Glengarry Counties, Ontario — Central Canada

 Regarding MacLeod Settlement.
 Some 40 families from various Highland clans emigrated from Scotland under the leadership of Alexander MacLeod and took up land in Glengarry in 1794.
 One of the earliest Presbyterian parishes in Upper Canada was subsequently established in Lochiel Township.

 Credits.
 This page was last revised on June 1, 2017.
-This page originally submitted on September 3, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 228 times since then and 10 times this year.
+It was originally submitted on September 3, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 255 times since then and 2 times this year.
 Photos: 1, 2. submitted on September 3, 2014, by Kevin Craft of Bedford, Quebec. • Andrew Ruppenstein was the editor who published this page.